Flap steak

-It is also very common in France as bavette and other countries such as Brazil (fraldinha), Argentina and Uruguay.
-Usually mistranslated as flank steak.
+It is very common in France (bavette) and in other countries such as Brazil (fraldinha), Argentina, and Uruguay (pulpon de vacio).
+The cut is often mistranslated as "flank steak".

 Use

-Flap meat is a thin, fibrous and chewy cut, that is marinated, cooked at high temperature to no more than rare and then cut thinly across the grain.
-In many areas flap steak is ground for hamburger or sausage meat, but in some parts of New England it is cut into serving-sized pieces (or smaller) and called "steak tips."
+Flap meat is a thin, fibrous and chewy cut that is marinated, cooked at high temperature to no more than rare and then cut thinly across the grain.
+In many areas, flap steak is ground for hamburger or sausage meat, but in some parts of New England (US) it is cut into serving-sized pieces (or smaller) and called "steak tips".
 It has seen increasing acceptance from some bistro owners serving steaks, as it is less expensive than other cuts, (tenderloin, shortloin, and ribeye in particular) and, if prepared correctly, is enjoyed by cost-conscious diners.